unic/estatico/README.md

 # Estático

+**DEPRECATED**: We have moved on to https://github.com/unic/estatico-nou, which is more modular and "standards-based".

 Static site generator for frontend unicorns.

 Estático has been born as a result of a collective work of our frontend team.
 We use it in our daily work for rapid creation of clean, modern, maintainable static websites.